-Not really significant, but still wanted to share how to extend your Azure Portal Dashboard with custom content.
-This is a very helpful feature, which is somewhat unknown to many, for placing side notes and instructions.
+Not significant, but still wanted to share how to extend your Azure Portal Dashboard with custom content.
+This is a beneficial feature, which is somewhat unknown to many, for placing side notes and instructions.

 Custom content how to